martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 This document defines procedures for how clients do this verification.
-It therefore also defines requirements on other parties, such as the certification authorities that issue certificates, the service administrators requesting them, and the protocol designers defining how things are named.
+It therefore also defines requirements on other parties, such as the certificate authorities that issue certificates, the service administrators requesting them, and the protocol designers defining how things are named.

 This document obsoletes RFC 6125.
 Changes from RFC 6125 are described under {{changes}}.